-Key audit matter How our audit addressed the Key audit matter Revenue recognition Total revenue recognized by the Group during the year amounted to QR.
-14,169 million.
-Our procedures in relation to revenue recognition from sales made by the subsidiary and individual joint ventures are as follows: International Standards on Auditing require us to consider the risk of fraud in revenue recognition.
+Key audit matter How our audit addressed the key audit matter Revenue recognition Total revenue recognized by the Group during the year amounted to QR.
+18,794 million.
+Our procedures in relation to revenue recognition from sales made by the subsidiaries and individual joint ventures are as follows: As disclosed in note 9, the Group's share of the combined results from the joint ventures (QAPCO and QAFAC) was QR.
+2,460 million for the year.
+With the exception of one subsidiary, the majority of the revenue earned by subsidiaries and joint ventures is from a single customer.
+According to the revenue recognition policy, revenue from sale of products is recognized when the Group has transferred control of the products to the customer.
+This normally occurs at the point of delivery.
+Terms of delivery are specified in the contracts.
+Understanding and evaluating the design, implementation and operating effectiveness of the internal controls over revenue recognition of the Group and joint venture companies.
+Understanding, evaluating and testing the Group and joint venture companies' revenue accounting policies against the requirements of IFRSs, and our understanding of the business and related industry practice.
+Reviewing the terms of the revenue contracts of the Group and joint venture companies with International Standards on Auditing require us to consider the risk of fraud related to revenue recognition.
 There is an inherent risk of fraud given the high value of transactions and price fluctuations of the products affecting the revenue recognized for the year.

-Key audit matter

-As disclosed in note 9, the Group's share of the combined results from the joint ventures (QAPCO and QAFAC) of QR.
-2,479 million for the year ended December 31, 2021 represents 31% of profit for the year of the Group.

-The results of operations of these joint ventures of QR.
-2,209 million for the year ended December 31, 2021 represent 34% of the sales revenue generated by these joint ventures.

-With the exception of one subsidiary, the majority of the subsidiaries' and joint ventures' sales are made to one customer "Qatar Chemical and Petrochemical Marketing and Distribution Company" ("Muntajat").

-According to the revenue recognition policy, revenue from sale of products is recognized when the Group companies have transferred the control of the products to the customer at the point of delivery, where terms of delivery are specified in the contracts.

 We identified the recognition of revenue as a key audit matter, because of the high values of individual shipments.
-The potential errors in the occurence and accuracy of revenue recognition at the Group, subsidiary and joint venture company level could result in material misstatements in the financial statements of the Group when it recognises revenue and its share of each joint venture's net income under the equity method of accounting.

-The following notes to the consolidated financial statements contain the relevant information related to the above discussed matters.

-Note 3 - Significant Accounting Policies

-Note 4 - Critical Judgments and Keys Sources of Estimation Uncertainty

-Note 9 - Investments in Joint Ventures

-Note 26 - Revenue

-How our audit addressed the Key audit matter

-- Understanding, evaluating and testing the Group and joint venture companies' revenue accounting policies against the requirements of IFRSs, our understanding of the business and related industry practice. - Reviewing the terms of the revenue contracts of the Group and joint venture companies with their customers. - Performing test of details to verify occurrence and accuracy of revenue transactions on a sample basis. - Performing substantive analytical procedure for each of the revenue streams and identify any significant deviations from the expectations based on the understanding of each of the revenue streams business process and procedures. - Obtaining and inspecting, on a sample basis, a confirmation including the statements of the major customer of the Group and joint venture companies, and agreeing them to the accounting records. - Evaluating the disclosures relating to revenue to determine if they are in compliance with the requirements of IFRSs.
+The potential errors relating to occurrence and accuracy of revenue could result in material misstatements in the financial statements of the Group when it recognises revenue and its share of each joint venture's net income under the equity method of accounting.
+The following notes to the consolidated financial statements contain further information relating to the above: their customers.
+Performing test of details to verify occurrence and accuracy of revenue transactions on a sample basis.
+Performing substantive analytical procedure for each of the revenue streams in order to identify any significant deviations from expectations based on the understanding of each of the revenue streams business process and procedures.
+Obtaining and inspecting, on a sample basis, a confirmation including the statements of the major customer of the Group and joint venture companies, and agreeing them to the accounting records.
+Evaluating the disclosures relating to revenue Note 3 - Significant Accounting Policies Note 4 - Critical Judgments and Keys Sources of Estimation Uncertainty Note 9 - Investments in Joint Ventures Note 24 - Revenue to determine if they are in compliance with the requirements of IFRSs.